data-psl/data-psl.github.io/intensive-week-dhai-2022.md

 **Course 1: _Quantitative data analysis and cartography_, [Léa Saint-Raymond](https://u-paris10.academia.edu/LéaSaintRaymond):**

-In 1944, the French state sequestered Kojiro Matsukata's collection of paintings and sculptures as enemy property.
-The fate of this exceptional set was chaotic, until it was returned to Japan in 1959 - France having retained masterpieces such as Van Gogh's bedroom and Gauguin's landscapes.
-This course and related project aims to study these 360 artworks thanks to a computational analysis in order to eventually propose a visualization in digital humanities, through a collaborative website.
+Between the beginning of the 20th century and his death, the dental surgeon George Viau (1855-1939) built up an exceptional collection, both in terms of size - some 1,200 artworks - and quality, bringing together the greatest Impressionist and Post-Impressionist names such as Monet, Renoir, Sisley, Pissarro, Degas, Morisot, Toulouse-Lautrec, Cézanne, Van Gogh, Denis, Vuillard and many others.
+Its after-death sale in 1942 produced the largest turnover in WW2 France.

 This course and related project offer training in computational data analysis.
 Students will receive the following theoretical and practical basics:
 - Basic statistics and econometrics